 The whole Muslim Ummah will be celebrating second Eid i.e., Eid ul Adha this year insha’Allah.
-Despite COVID-19 being in our way, the Muslim spirit hasn’t died down even during this pandemic.
+Despite COVID-19 being in our way, the Muslims are still in their spirits.
 Every house has their preparation done to full according to their own circumstances, for this year.
 While we keep on celebrating Eid every year, let’s just dive into where it all began.
 Since this Eid is about the spirit of sacrifice, let us all see what is the true spirit of sacrifice in the light of all the lessons we get from the life of our forefather Ibrahim A.S.

 A Role Model of Tawheed

 The basis of our religion lies in believing that Allah is One and He alone is The One we pray to and turn to for help.
 It sounds like an easy concept but is very difficult to implement in our lives since it requires us to put Allah first in every situation.
 This is something which was demonstrated by Ibrahim A.S. when he was tested with sacrificing his own son.
 He did so, with all submission to His Lord only and his firm belief that Allah is before his family tells us the true concept of Tawheed.

 إِذْ قَالَ لَهُ رَبُّهُ أَسْلِمْ ۖ قَالَ أَسْلَمْتُ لِرَبِّ الْعَالَمِينَ –

 When his Lord said to him, “Submit”, he said “I have submitted [in Islam] to the Lord of the worlds.”(2:131) 488

 He is rightfully told to be the father of all monotheistic religions by other nations of the world.